 Millennials are digital natives.
 They have grown up with technology changing from one day to the next and easily adapting to the latest and greatest trends.
 They aren’t adverse to change or risk.
-This allows them to move quickly and adjust from one thing to the next without losing speed.
+They can move quickly from one thing to the next and adjust without losing speed.

 Keep these five keys in mind as you continue to improve the management of your Millennial teams.
 If you are having challenges managing your teams or if you are just looking to get ahead and build a culture of engagement across generations in your organization, we can help.
 Contact us today with your questions.